Transferring between sparse and dense matching via probabilistic reweighting: Methodology

+Notably, i.i.d. sampling may generate duplicate feature points.
+For short sequences where the repetition probability remains low, this sampling behavior approximates the non-repetitive sampling strategies typically adopted in keypoint detection.
+As sequence length extends sufficiently, the repetition frequency of features naturally reflects their probability importance.
+Our reweighting method exploits this importance measure for sparsity transfer.

 For images $A$ and $B$, sparse matching establishes correspondences between a limited number of feature points $F_A$ and $F_B$, while dense matching involves matching $F_A^*$ and $F_B^*$ without probabilistic sampling.
 In both sparse and dense matching, the features are first aggregated utilizing Transformers, followed by the computation of assignment matrices through matching functions.
-Due to the different feature distributions, sparse and dense matching Transformers are typically isolated, with distinct sets of parameters.
-We denote $\mathrm{TF_{sparse}}$ and $\mathrm{TF_{dense}}$ as sparse and dense matching Transformers respectively.
-The aggregated feature points are expressed as
+Due to differences in sequence lengths, sparse and dense matching Transformers are typically isolated, with distinct sets of parameters.
+In this paper, we propose deriving sparse and dense matchers without changing Transformer parameters, based on a reweighting approach.
+We denote $\mathrm{TF_{sparse}}$ and $\mathrm{TF_{dense}}$ as sparse and dense matching mode of the Transformer, respectively, and the aggregated feature points are expressed as

 where the order of feature points in each sequence is maintained.
 For each index $i$, $F_{A,i}'$ is the update of $F_{A,i}$, whose descriptor is replaced by corresponding token of the network's last layer.
 The same applies to $F_B$, $F_A^*$ and $F_B^*$.